CodeDay-Chicago/simple-site/javascript-canvas.md

 </body>
 ```

 Now the rest of the work will be done in JS.
 First we need to set up the parameters of our canvas.
 This sets up the width and height of our canvas, initializes it, and sets up some easy variables for us to access in the future.
 The ctx variable is going to be the variable that we are going to draw things to.
+The keys variable is where we will store the keys that are currently pressed down.
 ```js
 const VIEWPORT_WIDTH = 250;
 const VIEWPORT_HEIGHT = 250;